-Former New England Patriots tight end Aaron Hernandez cleared waivers on Thursday, the same day that the NFL released a statement saying they will not approve any contract between a team and Hernandez until after NFL Commissioner Roger Goodell has met with him.
+Former New England Patriots tight end Aaron Hernandez cleared waivers on Thursday, the same day that the NFL released a statement saying that they will not approve any contract between a team and Hernandez until after NFL Commissioner Roger Goodell has a chance to meet with Hernandez.

-The likelihood of that meeting ever happening is slim, but the NFL is conducting its own investigation of Hernandez, reports Alex Marvez of FOXSports.com.
+The likelihood of that meeting ever happening are slim, but the NFL is conducting its own investigation of Hernandez, reports Alex Marvez of FOXSports.com.

 According to Marvez, information gained from the NFL's investigation will be used by Goodell when he decides on whether or not to suspend Hernandez for violating the league's personal conduct policy.

 Reports of multiple failed drug tests at Florida and concerns about his off-field associations caused Hernandez to fall to the fourth round of the 2010 NFL draft.
-The Patriots protected themselves in Hernandez's rookie contract, which contained just $200,000 in guaranteed money, well below the nearly $500,000 in guaranteed money his draft slot warranted.
+The Patriots protected themselves in Hernandez's rookie contract, which contained just $200,000 in guaranteed money, well below the nearly $500,000 in guaranteed money his draft slot had warranted.
 Over his first two seasons in the league, Hernandez stayed out of trouble and remained available to the Patriots, combining with Rob Gronkowski to form the best tight end duo in the league.
-Hernandez's production on the field his first two seasons prompted the Patriots to sign him to a five-year, $37.5 million extension last August, which included $16 million guaranteed and an additional $2.5 million in incentives.
+Hernandez's production on the field his first two seasons in the league prompted the Patriots to sign him to a five-year, $37.5 million extension last August that included $16 million in guaranteed money and an additional $2.5 million in incentives.

-Marvez adds that the Patriots had "concerns" about some of Hernandez's associations off the field, but NFL security director Jeff Miller told Marvez that it's difficult to criticize the franchise for not knowing more about Hernandez's issues.
+Marvez adds that the Patriots had some "concerns" about some of Hernandez's associations away from the field, but NFL security director Jeff Miller told Marvez that it's difficult to criticize the Patriots for not knowing more about Hernandez's off-field issues.

 "That’s a difficult criticism to make of any club," Miller said.
 "It’s hard to predict how a young man is going to perform and mature.
 Certainly there are players who have been drafted where teams know they are taking a calculated risk.
 Sometimes, the risk is greater than others.